AvneetSidhu/VMStream/README.md

 You will also need a way to provide audio and video packets to the SFU to be forwarded.
 This can be done easily using GStreamer which will capture both audio and video and forward them as RTP.
 Forward Audio to `port: 5004` and video to `port: 5006`.

 Ex: `gst-launch-1.0 -v rtpbin name=rtpbin \
-ximagesrc use-damage=0 ! video/x-raw,framerate=30/1 ! videoconvert ! queue ! vp8enc deadline=1 ! rtpvp8pay ! rtpbin.send_rtp_sink_0 \
+ximagesrc use-damage=0 ! video/x-raw,framerate=30/1 ! videoconvert ! videoscale ! video/x-raw,width=1920,height=1080 ! queue ! vp8enc deadline=1 cpu-used=1 target-bitrate=5000000 ! rtpvp8pay ! rtpbin.send_rtp_sink_0 \
 rtpbin.send_rtp_src_0 ! udpsink host=127.0.0.1 port=5004 \
-pulsesrc ! audioresample ! audioconvert ! opusenc ! rtpopuspay ! rtpbin.send_rtp_sink_1 \
+pulsesrc ! audioresample ! audioconvert ! opusenc bitrate=128000 ! rtpopuspay ! rtpbin.send_rtp_sink_1 \
 rtpbin.send_rtp_src_1 ! udpsink host=127.0.0.1 port=5006`

 This command is capturing audio from PulseAudio and captures video from the display output of the VM.